maligir/maligir/README.md

 Hello Everyone! :wave:

 My name is Rahul and I am really passionate about programming.
-Currently I'm a CS major at UT Austin in my third year of learning.
-I plan to graduate by the end of 2024.
+Currently I'm a Full-Stack Developer under Amazon Ring!

 Reach out to me if you want work done or want a collaboration.
 I'm always willing to help!